o-ran-sc/nonrtric-plt-dmaapadapter/docs/overview.rst

 * dataType, this can be set to "pmData" which gives a possibility to perform a special filtering of PM data.

+* isJson, this indicates that the received is Json objects (from Kafka a stream of objects and from DMaaP an array of quoted json objects).
+  Default value is false.
+  If the received data is Json objects, the data sent to the consumer does not need to be quoted.
+  When buffering is used the output will be an array of json objects '[{},{}]' as opposed to an array of strings '["string1", "string2"]'.
+  When buffering is not used, the output content-type will be 'application/json' as opposed to 'text/plain'.
+When buffering is used, the output content-type will 'application/json' regardless of this parameter.

 These parameters will be used to choose which parameter schemas that defines which parameters that can be used when creating an information job/data subscription.

 Below follows an example of a configuration file.